 1) Builds a Sense of Community

 By offering a membership and including exclusive member benefits, you can help build a sense of community for your cause.
-Member perks can include voting rights at your AGM, discounts from selected local merchants, and insider information via a newsletter or member meetings.
+Member perks can include voting rights at your AGM, gala event invites, discounts from selected local merchants, and insider information via a newsletter or member meetings.
 A regular donor will also form a much stronger bond with your organization than a one-time donor and become a much better advocate for your cause.
 As a nonprofit, it is important to follow up regularly with these subscription donors, and not only thank them but provide updates on what projects their dollars are going towards specifically.
 Donors who may work in a related industry to your cause within your community can also provide essential references for local grant applications.

 2) Low Friction Without the Annual Ask